-Small businesses exist for many reasons but all share a common purpose:
+For small businesses to succeed, they must have proper financial management.
+Small businesses exist for many reasons.
+Yet, they all share a common purpose:

 - They must be worth pursuing, as envisioned by the person or persons starting them